 Saving an Important Wildlife Corridor in Southern Arizona

 In 2004, the Arizona Game and Fish Department funded a team of conservation biologists from Northern Arizona University (NAU) to identify critical linkages important for wildlife migration.
-The Sonoita Creek Wildlife Corridor was ranked as an important linkage for black bear and mountain lion, and was the most highly ranked linkage for jaguar moving between Mexico and the Huachuca and Santa Rita Mountain ranges outside Patagonia, AZ.
+The Sonoita Creek Wildlife Corridor was ranked as an important linkage for black bear and mountain lion.
+This is one of the most highly ranked linkages for jaguar that move between Mexico and the Huachuca and Santa Rita Mountain ranges outside Patagonia, AZ.

-- Economic and Cultural Issues – Most of the efforts to protect land in the region have focused on the biological issues and have not paid significant attention to the economic and cultural issues that impede conservation;
+- Economic and Cultural Issues – Most efforts to protect land in the region have focused on the biological issues.
+Significant attention has not given to the economic and cultural issues that impede conservation.

 - Funding – Lack of major coordinated funding effort by foundation and agencies at the scale necessary to address the needs of the region has resulted in too little funding, too late.